mcharzat/SHOM_IN/README.md

 The ontology configuration files can be found in the following folder: src/assets/doc/sparnatural_config.

-The files supported by sparnatural are turtle (ttle) or json.
+The files supported by sparnatural are turtle (ttl) or json.
 For more details, you can refer to the sparnatural github: https://docs.sparnatural.eu/index.html

 To change or modify a configuration, after adding the file, go to src/components/queryComponents/QuerySPARQL.vue and modify the lines ... to import the file.
 Also modify the lines ... for the name of the buttons and the imported configurations.